 Plaintiff St. Michael's Media is an organization dedicated to the promotion of conservative Catholic values and ideology.
-For many years, it has been in conflict with the politicization of Catholic doctrine by the United States Conference of Catholic Bishops (the "USCCB"), and has criticized what they perceive as shortcomings of the USCCB, including covering up reports of sexual abuse by priests,
+For many years, it has been in conflict with the mainstream Catholic Church, including the United States Conference of Catholic Bishops (the "USCCB"), and has criticized what they perceive as shortcomings of the mainstream Church, including covering up reports of sexual abuse by priests, and their perceived betrayal of traditional Catholic values.
+To voice its views, St. Michael's held a rally in 2018 during the USCCB General Assembly, in Baltimore, Maryland.
+The event went off without a hitch, and the entire event was peaceful.
+The only thing disturbed was the desire of the USCCB to operate without dissent.